 The component where your refrigerant evaporates from a sub-cooled liquid to a super-heated vapor is called the evaporator coil, which may be inside, in your attic, or situated in the garage.
 As warm indoor air is blown across the cold evaporator coil, heat is removed from the air…and the cooler air is blown throughout your indoor space.

 From the evaporator coil, the now super-heated vapor refrigerant returns to the compressor located in your outdoor condensing unit.
-The compressor increases the pressure of the vapor until it turns into a hot, high pressure vapor.
-The now super-hot vapor meets the condenser coil where a lower amount hot air blows across the coil, eliminating the heat to the outdoors, and changes the refrigerant to a sub-cooled liquid.
+The compressor increases the pressure of the vapor until it turns into a hot, high-pressure vapor.
+The now super-hot vapor meets the condenser coil where a lower amount of hot air blows across the coil, eliminating the heat to the outdoors, and changing the refrigerant to a sub-cooled liquid.
 The sub-cooled liquid refrigerant is pushed to the indoor evaporator coil where, through an expansion valve or metering device, the process is replicated.

 Your air conditioner is a consistent loop of movement.
 We realize the important thing to you likely isn’t what happens behind the scenes, but that it’s functioning the right way.
-If you’d like to think about the process or just about staying cool, give our professionals a call at 832-224-3887.
-We will team up with you and the laws of physics to confirm you comfortable this season.
+If you’d like to think about the process or just about staying cool, give our professionals a call at (832) 957-9332.
+We will team up with you and the laws of physics to confirm your comfortable this season.